EvanBurbidge/a11ycore-deprecated/packages/reporter/README.md

     const html = ReactDOMServer.renderToString(element);
     const results = await runA11yJest(html)
     expect(results.violations.length).toBeGreaterThan(1);
-    await reporter(projectId, apiKey, results); // you can then login to your a11ycore dashbaord to see results });
+    await reporter(projectId, apiKey, normaliseBuild(projectId, results)); // you can then login to your a11ycore dashbaord to see results
+  });
 });
 ```